Table of Contents

 3. Estimate Your Retirement Expenses

 Factor in any changes you expect to incur when calculating your potential monthly expenses.
-For example, if you expect your monthly expenses in retirement to be $4,000, this means you'll need to withdraw $48,000 a year from your retirement accounts.
-The average retirement lasts about 20 years.5 So you may need at least $960,000 total in retirement income to cover your expenses.
+For example, if you expect your monthly expenses in retirement to be $4,000, this means you may need to withdraw $48,000 a year from your retirement accounts (depending on how much you expect from Social Security, pensions, or other retirement income).
+If you estimate 20 years of income in retirement, you may need at least $960,000 total to cover your expenses.
+This is a simplified estimate and doesn’t account for investment growth, inflation, or withdrawal strategies.

 After calculating your current expenses and estimating your future retirement expenses, decide what to allocate every month for retirement.
 Use a retirement calculator to see how your contributions could potentially grow over time.
 Consider whether the amount you intend to invest now will be enough to cover your expenses later.